hyperledger/besu-docs/docs/public-networks/how-to/connect/sync-node.md

 genesis block, it syncs from a specific checkpoint block configured in the [Besu genesis file](../../concepts/genesis-file.md).

-Checkpoints are currently already defined in the network configurations for Ethereum Mainnet and the Goerli testnet, so you don't have to provide this yourself.
-Using [`--sync-mode=X_CHECKPOINT`](../../reference/cli/options.md#sync-mode) is sufficient to checkpoint sync these networks.
+Ethereum Mainnet and the Goerli testnet configurations already define default checkpoints, so you don't have to add this yourself.

 For other networks, you can configure a checkpoint in the genesis file by specifying the block hash, number, and total difficulty as in the following example.